Craven-Biostat-Lab/PLEIADES/README.md

 PLEIADES Back-end
 ================================

+The main repository for this application is located here: https://github.com/Craven-Biostat-Lab/PLEIADES-backend

 Documentation still to write
 ------------------------
 - Add a requirements.txt file listing all Python package dependencies.
 (I think all we need is python/mongo connector and bottle.)